ninoschelcher/functional-programming/README.md

 # functional-programming
-This project is part of the CMD Tech-Track.
-It mostly contains my process of cleaning data with functional patterns and process of finding good research questions with a matching concept for The Volkskrant.
+This repository contains my process of cleaning data with functional patterns and process of finding good research questions from the dataset with a matching concept for The Volkskrant.

 # The Assignment